AdityaAshvin/EventsForU/README.md

 > 2. A new logo added in the Navbar
 >
 > 3. Font size of text in navbar and footer increased for better viewing
+>
+**WHat's new in v0.3**
+>1.
+Added reCAPTCHA in the participant form.
+>
+>2.
+Sending an email as soon as the form is filled.
+>
+>3.
+Improvements in the UI of the HomePage.
+>
+>4.
+Search bar added in the HomePage.
+>
+>5.
+Tags, Location, Organizer details added for each event.
+>
 # Installation
 ### 1. Install python
 > https://realpython.com/installing-python/